 Tradition dictates that the coat of arms is held by one member of the family and passed from father to son down the male line.

 While the oldest son would often inherit the coat of arms from his father without any changes to the design, other members of the family often added symbols to make theirs unique.
 When a woman married, the coat of arms of her family will be added to her husband’s coat of arms.

-The Japanese version of coat of arms is called mon, monsho, or kamon.
+The Japanese version of the coat of arms is called mon, monsho, or kamon.
 Compared to its European counterpart, monsho represents the house and the family, so parents and siblings use the same monsho.

-By the 12th century, samurai incorporated the symbol to their flags, armors and swords so that they could be identified on the battlefield.
+By the 12th century, samurai incorporated the symbol into their flags, armors, and swords so that they could be identified on the battlefield.
 By the Meiji period, commoners were also allowed to use their own monsho.